 INCREASE NON-CAS CREDIT LIMIT

-CAS students are allowed to take a total of 16 credits in other NYU schools and divisions.
+CAS students are allowed to take a total of 32 credits in other NYU schools and divisions.
 This includes courses taken for any NYU minors approved by CAS.
-Transfer students should note that credits for non-liberal-arts courses (e.g., business, applied art, speech) taken at another institution count as part of the 16 points.
+Transfer students should note that credits for non-liberal-arts courses (e.g., business, applied art, speech) taken at another institution count as part of the 32 points, and all students are required to complete a minimum of 64 points in the College of Arts and Science coursework (-UA suffix).

-Students wishing to increase their non-CAS/non-liberal-arts limit up to 32 credits should speak with their assigned CAS Academic Advisor.
-Students wishing to increase their limit to over 32 credits must petition the Committee.
+Students wishing to increase their non-CAS/non-liberal-arts limit to over 32 credits must petition the Committee.

 NB: Ideally, you will only file this petition once in your time at NYU.
 When completing this petition, you will need to list all the courses (and number of credits per course) taken outside of CAS as well as any non-CAS courses you are planning on taking prior to graduating.